Table of Contents

 TIP: Use the Alt key to temporarily hide a face when you need to select through it.

 In some instances, certain mates will require you to select the mate first, before selecting the entities to mate, such as the Width mate under the Advanced Mates.

 2. Quick Mates

 Another way is to pre-select the faces you’re creating a mate for, without having to be in the Mate menu.
 Simply hold down Ctrl and select the two entities you wish to mate.

-If the part flips on you, there are 2 options to fix it:
+If the part flips on you, there are two options to fix it:

-1. If you have let go of your left mouse button (released the part), click the Tab key to flip the orientation.
+1. If you have let go of your left mouse button (release the part), click the Tab key to flip the orientation.

 2. If you haven’t released your left mouse button, right-click on one of the mates that’s created and select Flip Mate Alignment.